Firedaze playing live

 The two of us in Firedaze come from varied musical backgrounds but we have a passion for rock, folk and roots music.
 We love making original, folk rock music that is contemporary, relevant and above all fun: live music that you can dance to and enjoy singing along to.

 We are now performing as a duo in and around Warwickshire and further afield.
-It is still guitar, bass and voices plus stomping foot percussion!

 Videos and new songs are currently being revealed both here and on social media.